josmar-crwdstffng/angular/aio/content/guide/bootstrapping.md

 1. Declare it in the `@NgModule` `declarations` array.

 Those three steps look like the following.
 In the file where you create your directive, export it.
-The following example, named `ItemDirective` is the default directive structure that the CLI generates in its own file, `item.directive.ts`:
+The following example, named `ItemDirective` is the default directive structure that the CLI generates in the associated file, `item.directive.ts`:

 <code-example header="src/app/item.directive.ts" path="bootstrapping/src/app/item.directive.ts" region="directive"></code-example>